How to Make Co-ops and Internships a Better Investment in Career Development

-Students studying business can potentially graduate having completed 3 co-ops, totaling for 18 months of work experience and, if they are successful, a post-graduate job offer.
+Students studying business can potentially graduate having completed 3 co-ops, totaling 18 months of work experience, and if they are successful, a post-graduate job offer.
 Northeastern University attempts to replace the status quo summer internship system with an internal program and providing students with a network of potential internships to choose from.

-According to PwC, staying focused, being professional, among other things are their tips for making the most of your internship.
-However, these goals vague and aren’t very actionable.
-The goals are general and don’t provide a proper action plan.
+According to PwC, staying focused and being professional among other things, are their tips for making the most of your internship.
+However, these goals are vague and aren’t very actionable.
+They are general and don’t provide a proper action plan.
 In most student’s cases, they do not have 6 months (a Northeastern co-op length) to make a good impression with their quality of work; they only have 10 weeks to “build a professional relationship” or “ask good questions.”

 Investing in your personal capital means understanding your strengths and weaknesses, as well as what you can bring to the table.
 I think the best way to understand how to invest in your personal capital is through an example.

-For example, as an intern for a consulting firm, some of the skills I brought to the table included Excel modeling, reporting writing, and basic graphic design.
+As an intern for a consulting firm, some of the skills I brought to the table included Excel modeling, reporting writing, and basic graphic design.
 At my last internship at a consulting firm, I immediately made it known that I can do basic graphic design.
-I was tasked with not only regular intern duties, but was now given control of the design of certain advertising flyers and client PowerPoint presentations (and I was a finance intern, very far from marketing!).
+I was tasked with not only regular intern duties but was now given control of the design of certain advertising flyers and client PowerPoint presentations (and I was a finance intern, very far from marketing!).

-If you have an internship in New York City, and you know the best activities, ask managers if you are able to organize a teambuilding event for your team.
+If you have an internship in New York City, and you know the best activities, ask managers if you can organize a teambuilding event for your team.
 If you are good at soccer, organize a work soccer team for your summer internship to showcase your soccer skills.
 Maybe your manager’s boss is a huge soccer fan, allowing you to make this connection.

-For example, I was able to author and create a report that updates on a quarterly basis at my last internship.
-I’ve had future interns and current employees reach out to me to see if I can help them with updating the report for a future quarter, if an issue arises.
-Of course, I am willing to help, but it goes to show that even being 1 year removed an internship, your old job is reaching out to you.
+For example, I was able to author and create a report that was updated quarterly at my last internship.
+I’ve had future interns and current employees reach out to me to see if I can help them with updating the report for a future quarter if an issue arises.
+Of course, I am willing to help, but it goes to show that even being 1 year removed from an internship, your old job is reaching out to you.
 Try to make a project or a process that is dependent on YOU.
-The harder it is for a company to part with you leaving will make them realize that they need YOU.
+The harder it is for a company to part with you, the more it will make them realize that they need YOU.